Upcoming Vacant Developer Membership Board seats: Call for nominations

 Except where otherwise noted, content in this issue is licensed under a Creative Commons Attribution 3.0 License BY SA Creative Commons License

 Welcome to the Ubuntu Weekly Newsletter.
-This is issue #484 for the weeks October 3 – 16, 2016, and the full version is available here.
+This is issue #501 for the week of February 27 – March 5, 2017, and the full version is available here.

 In this issue we cover: